 razor bumps is to stop shaving.
 If you can't do that, use a clean needle

 to release the hair shaft when you see a bump forming.
 This usually stops a razor bump from

 For severe razor bumps, you may need a special skin cream,

 such as hydrocortisone, antibiotic, or tretinoin cream.

-products can irritate the skin and should be used only once or twice a week.
+Hair removal products called depilatories do not cause razor bumps.
+But they can irritate the skin and should be used only once or twice a week.